Frequently Asked Questions

 Milk, yogurt and cheese are among the top diet contributors of calcium, potassium and magnesium – a trio of minerals that have been shown to play an important role in maintaining blood pressure.

 Dairy foods have been effective in lowering blood pressure, specifically as part of the DASH (Dietary Approaches to Stop Hypertension) diet.
 The DASH diet is a research-based diet shown to lower blood pressure as effectively as some medications.
-It is based on the principle that including potassium, magnesium, calcium and fiber-rich foods in a balanced diet – rich in fruits, vegetables, and low-fat dairy foods – will help the body naturally lower blood pressure.
+It is based on the principle that including potassium, magnesium, calcium and fiber-rich foods in a balanced diet – rich in fruits, vegetables, whole grains and low-fat dairy foods – will help the body naturally lower blood pressure.
 The DASH diet is recommended by the US Department of Health and Human Services as well as the American Heart Association and the Dietary Guidelines for Americans.

 Should I be drinking chocolate milk as a refuel beverage?